larrydiamond/typescriptcollectionsframework/README.md

 Semver will be adopted once we are at version 1.0 of this framework.

-In TypeScript all objects do not inherit from Object (which we do not control anyway) so a new base Interface called Collectable has been created for the equals method and the hashCode method.
-Similarly, we will provide "boxed" implementations of boolean, number, and string that are compatible with this library.
+In TypeScript all objects do not inherit from Object (which we do not control anyway) so a new base Interface called Collectable has been created for the methods we would need to create in Java.